-The first American woman of African heritage to receive a patent from the U.S Patent and Trademark Office.
+The First Black woman to receive a patent and Trademark.

 Sarah Elisabeth Goode

 Sarah E. Goode was an entrepreneur and inventor.
 She was the very first American woman of African heritage to receive a patent from the United States Patent and Trademark Office 1885 (Patent #322,17).
 Although there is still a debate over who is the first recipient of the patent number, some say it was Judy Reed in 1884 who patented a dough kneading machine.
 However, Reed only signed her patent with her mark (x) and not her signature.
 We should celebrate and honor both of their accomplishments, but for this blog post, I am writing about Mrs. Goode.
-I am integrated by the woman to the left of this screen who most would consider white but is labeled as black.
-The one-drop rule stated that if you had any black in you, then you were 100% black.
-There are some public figures during the time of slavery who were mixed with white but were still slaves and therefore considered black.
-Booker T. Washington is one example.
 With her accomplishments, she has opened the door for many black women to come after her for patents and inventions.

 In 1856, Sarah Jacob was born in Toledo, Ohio as a slave, but gained freedom at the end of the Civil War.
 She was the second child of seven children to Mr. and Mrs. Oliver and Harriet Jacobs.
 Upon emancipation, she migrated to Chicago, Illinois.
 She met her future husband in the Windy City, Archibald Goode, who was a native of Virginia.
 The two married in 1880.
 That same year, the couple saved to purchase, own, and operate a furniture store.